 I have also been a Career Development Practitioner for 22 years, training at the University of East London to complete a Diploma in Career Guidance and later a Masters in Career Development and Management.
 It was an inspiring course, and I have always loved working the career sector.
 When I sit with clients and talk to them about their dreams, fears, barriers and hopes, I feel so privileged and can hardly believe that someone would pay me to do such an interesting job.

 Over the years I have always been interested in the theory and skills that can help practitioners to be more effective, and I have studied counselling, cognitive behavioural therapy, motivational interviewing, mindfulness, coaching and mentoring.
-In recent years I have been responsible for training trainee Careers Advisers and for CPD for qualified Careers Advisers in my organisation, as well as quality standards and performance management.
-I also work on developing Continuous Improvement for the organisation.
+In recent years I have been responsible for training trainee Careers Advisers and for CPD for qualified Careers Advisers in my organisation.

 I am a member of the Career Development Institute and a Registered Career Development Professional.